andrecossa5/Cellula/README.md

-# Sc-pipeline
+# Cellula

-A modular Nextflow pipeline for single-cell data analysis.
+A collection of script for semi-automatic, seamingless single-cell analysis (soon a modular Nextflow pipeline).